SaadatIrfan/SaadatIrfan.github.io/_pages/about.md

 Being curious about macro and micro-level business-impacting strategies I have a deep-rooted interest in:

-➤ Market Research
+➤ Market Research  <br>
-➤ Problem-solving with Data
+➤ Problem-solving with Data <br>
-➤ Analytics
+➤ Analytics  <br>
-➤ Gathering consumer insights and syncing consumer requirements for product improvement ➤ Enterprise Design Thinking
+➤ Gathering consumer insights and syncing consumer requirements for product improvement  <br>
+➤ Enterprise Design Thinking

 Having been acquainted with the software development and deployment lifecycle,together with maintaining live production infrastructure while engaging with teams across all levels of the hierarchy, I have the acumen developed for Software product development and product lifecycle manegement.